apposed/jaunch/README.md

   in favor of most code being written in a more maintainable high-level language.
 * On the off-chance that the TOML-based configuration is not flexible enough for your application's needs, your next layer of customization is the Kotlin codebase, not C.

+## License

+To maximize the flexibility of downstream projects to use and adapt this code, Jaunch is [Unlicensed](https://unlicense.org/).
+See the UNLICENSE file for details.

 ## Architecture